WCW Monday Nitro: Home media and streaming

+DVD and Blu-ray releases

 Since buying the WCW video library, WWE Home Video has included many Nitro matches and segments on some of their Superstar biography DVD sets.
+A 3-disc DVD entitled The Very Best of WCW Monday Nitro was produced and released by WWE on June 7, 2011.
+The set is narrated by former three time WCW champion Diamond Dallas Page and highlights some of the biggest matches and moments in the history of WCW Monday Nitro.
+The sequel, The Best of WCW Monday Nitro Vol. 2 was released on DVD and Blu-ray February 12, 2013.
+Followed by the final set titled, The Very best of WCW Monday Nitro Vol. 3, which was released on August 11, 2015.

+Video streaming

-Episodes were also streamed on WWE Classics on Demand, as part of The Monday Night Wars feature.
+Episodes were also streamed on WWE Classics on Demand, as part of The Monday Night War feature.
 While the service did show episodes of Nitro, they are often edited.
 Some WCW entrance theme music tracks are replaced with stock WWE music.
 A lot of the crowd noise is also removed on most episodes and pay-per-views.
 Beginning in July 2007, WWE Classics on Demand began deleting content from episodes of Nitro, as matches and some references to Chris Benoit are removed.
 Benoit is sometimes shown in segments where he is not the main issue of the segment.
 This was in light of the controversy surrounding the deaths of Benoit and his family on June 24 of that year.

 In April 2009, WWE Classics went back to the first episodes that aired in September 1995.
 These shows alternate with the current Nitro airings (December 1997 and onwards).

-A 3-disc DVD entitled The Very Best of WCW Monday Nitro was produced and released by WWE on June 7, 2011.
-The set is narrated by former three time WCW champion Diamond Dallas Page and highlights some of the biggest matches and moments in the history of WCW Monday Nitro.
-The sequel, The Best of WCW Monday Nitro Vol. 2 was released on DVD and Blu-ray February 12, 2013.
-Followed by the final set titled, The Very best of WCW Monday Nitro Vol. 3, which was released on August 11, 2015.

-As of 2016, all 288 episodes of Nitro (September 4, 1995 – March 26, 2001) are available on demand on the WWE Network.
+As of 2016, all 288 episodes of Nitro are available on demand on the WWE Network.